Rangers vs. Mariners Player Props Betting Odds

 Garcia Stats

-- Garcia takes a three-game streak with at least one hit into this contest.
-During his last five outings he is hitting .333 with a double.
+- Garcia enters this matchup looking to extend his four-game hit streak.
+In his last five games he is batting .333 with a double, a walk and an RBI.

 Garcia Recent Games